DamonOverboe/blog/_posts/2013-06-29-androidVmAndOffmarketApps.md

+---
-Title: Setting up an Android VM - and adding "incompatible" apps
+title: "Setting up an Android VM - and adding "incompatible" apps"
-Date: 2013-06-29
+date: 2013-06-29
 Tags: Android, VM, Howto, VirtualBox

 The following are the steps to set up an Android Virtual Machine on your computer using VirtualBox.